Geraint Thomas, biochemist and author of The Damaged Skin Barrier

 MBiochem, First Class

-Master of Biochemistry, Integrated
+Master of Biochemistry, Cardiff

 Cardiff University.
 Research-based degree with focus on apoptotic signalling, regulatory biology, and how tissues respond to stress.